nimble-training/nimble-TWS-2024-broken/README.md

 ## Background for the workshop

 This workshop will focus on the `nimble` R package, not on statistical methodology per se.
-The material assumes attendees have basic knowledge of ecological statistical models such as capture-recapture, occupancy, N-mixture, and hidden Markov models. ou will still be able to follow the workshop without this background, but the workshop is geared towards participants already familiar with these topics.
+The material assumes attendees have basic knowledge of ecological statistical models such as capture-recapture, occupancy, N-mixture, and hidden Markov models.
+(We will not use all of those!)
+You will still be able to follow the workshop without this background, but the workshop is geared towards participants already familiar with these topics.

 ## Help with NIMBLE